Tada Drastuh Svarupe’vasthanam

 Tada: then | Drastuh: the Seer | Sva: own | rupe: in (itself) color/nature | Avasthanam (Vasthanam): abides

-Yoga’s aim is to help humans clear up the delusions and distortions that keep them from seeing, knowing, understanding, and expressing their true self in the world.
-The practice is designed to reveal the true expression that exists underneath all of the distortions that have been accumulated throughout life and history.
+Yoga’s aim is to help humans clear up the delusions and distortions that keep them from seeing, knowing, understanding, and expressing their True Self in the world.
+The practice is designed to reveal the true expression that exists beyond all of the distortions that have been accumulated throughout one’s life and history.

-Delusions, illusions, distortions, or impurities of the mind and consciousness (vritti) make it so that the lens through which we peer out into the world and at ourselves (and therefore interact with, and create within, our Reality), is shrouded in falsehoods.
+Delusions, illusions, distortions, or impurities of the mind and consciousness (vritti) make it so that the lens through which you peer out into the world and at yourself reflected in your perspective of the world/self (and therefore interacting, and creating within, reality/Reality), is shrouded in falsehoods.

-Lesson 3 of our Yoga Sutras does not simply remind us that we cannot see our true face/self if the mirror of our mind is distorted; it goes a bit further in this to also help us to recognize that if we can manage to do the work that is required to correct this distortion within ourselves, we can even drop the mirror all together, and simply shine our true face out into the world as we live as the fully enlightened beings that we really are.
+Lesson 3 of our Yoga Sutras does not simply remind us that we cannot see our True face/Self if the mirror of our mind is distorted; it also goes a bit further in this to additionally help us to recognize that if we can manage to do the work that is required to correct the distortion within ourselves, we can even drop the mirror altogether and simply be…shining our True face out into the world as we live as the fully enlightened beings that we really are.

-“When the mind ceases to create thought forms or when the citta (mind-field) is completely free from vrttis (distortions), it becomes as clear as a still lake and you see your true Self.”–The Yoga Sutras of Patanjali
+“When the mind ceases to create thought forms or when the citta (mind-field) is completely free from vrttis (distortions), it becomes as clear as a still lake and you see your true Self.”-Sri Swami Satchidananda

 Since homo sapiens have been around for hundreds of thousands of years (about 300,000 to be a bit more precise), when Patanjali observed these aspects of our nature about 6,000 years ago (observations that were passed down to him from a long tradition of observation and practice that came before), he was probably seeing many of the things that we see today being played out in our species when we look out into the world.
-In fact, I can confidently say, that since our species has not evolved very much in all of this time, and all one has to do in order to verify this information is to look at the fossil records, history, and the state of our societies and cultures that are being enacted in the year 2020, Yoga is not simply an ancient science that was useful for practice by those in the past, but is a relevant science of the mind and body that stands the test of human existence, and could use a bit more paying attention to if we, as a species, wish to create something better moving forward.
+In fact, I can confidently say, since our species has not evolved very much in all of this time, and all that you have to do in order to verify this information is to look at the fossil records, history, and the state of our societies and cultures that are being enacted in the year 2020 to see this, that Yoga is not simply an ancient science that was useful for practice by those in the past, it is, instead, a relevant science of the mind and body that stands the test of human existence, and could use a bit more paying attention to if we, as a species, wish to create something better moving forward.

 Our societies are inhabited by billions of people who are born and die each day without ever becoming full human beings who express their true face/nature in the world.
 While these people are alive and far long after they have died, their Karma permeates out into their relationships, families, communities, and countries creating havoc as well as interesting things as time passes and the cycle of life continues.